BIGJRA/BIGJRA.github.io/rejuv.md

     -   Focus Blast

-This version hits pretty hard, but luckily isn’t too tough to take it out if you target its weaknesses or use Trick Room.
+This version hits pretty hard, but luckily isn't too tough to take it out if you target its weaknesses or use Trick Room.

 Relationship Point Choices: